phly/PhlyPaste/README.md

 An API is also enabled for this module.
 By default, it goes to the route described by the path '/paste/api/paste'.
-The API is JSON only, and expects that the Accept header matches against the media type 'application/json'.
+The API is JSON only, and expects that the Accept header matches against the media type 'application/hal+json' (it also allows 'application/json', but 'application/hal+json' will always be returned).

 The following operations are available: